-The DNR is giving away your state parkland so Herb Kohler Jr. can build another golf course
+The Walker DNR gave away your state parkland so Herb Kohler Jr. could build another golf course.
+For 5 years, Mary Faydash and her Friends held them off.
+Has the cavalry finally arrived?

 It won’t have quite the same vibe.